 The Palo Voladores tradition is very masculine and in fact, women are not allowed to touch the pole.
 Every two years, the pole is taken down and a new tree is found to replace it.
 Cutting down the new tree involves a day-long effort by about two hundred men.
 The ceremony to cut down the new tree is for men and only a handful of women are allowed to attend.
 My Peace Corps site mate and I were lucky to be allowed to attend the ceremony with them in 2018!
 When we first received the invitation, I waited for months for the special day.

-On the appointed day, I arrived at my friend’s home.
+On the appointed day, we arrived at our friend, Petra’s, home.
 She made sure that my site mate and I were wearing proper traditional clothing.

-I met the man who had climbed the tree.
+I met the man who had chosen and climbed the tree.
 He is in fact, in charge of the Palo Voladores.
 He was older than I had imagined so his strength and agility was all the more impressive.

 A couple of men did a fire ceremony to thank and bless the remaining tree stump.
 We, women, gathered to participate in this ceremony, kneeling to kiss the tree and make offerings and prayers.

 Eventually, the tree was loaded onto a tractor and dragged back to town about thirty miles away.